borisdj/FixedWidthParserWriter/README.md

 For parsing/writing `[FixedWidthFileField]` attributes are used, that have additional parameter:
 - *Line* in which we define line number where the value is (Negative values represent row number from bottom)

-For FileField type *Length* is not required, if not set it means value goes till end of row(trimmed), and *Start* has default = 1.
+For type FileField param. *Length* not required, if not set means value goes till end of row(trimmed), and *Start* has default = 1.
 ```C#
 public class Invoice
 {